 - Toast or grill the bread before assembling the sandwiches.

-- Add chopped hard-boiled egg to the ham mixture.
+- Add a chopped hard-boiled egg to the ham mixture.

 - Line the bread with lettuce leaves and thinly sliced tomatoes or avocado.

-- Add chopped sweet or dill pickle to the ham mixture along with the mayonnaise and mustard.
+- Mix in some finely chopped sweet or dill pickles—or dill or sweet pickle relish—to the ham mixture along with the mayonnaise and mustard.